cupy/cupy/docs/source/install.rst

 .. note::

    We are automatically testing CuPy on all the recommended environments above.
-   We cannot guarantee that CuPy works on other environments including Windows and macOS, even if CuPy looks running correctly.
+   We cannot guarantee that CuPy works on other environments including Windows and macOS, even if CuPy may seem to be running correctly.

 Requirements